Abyssi/jasmine_core/README.md

 # AWS Deployment
-To create cluster environment go to [Kops](https://github.com/kubernetes/kops) Then follow the steps in this [tutorial](https://github.com/kubernetes/kops/blob/master/docs/aws.md) Afterwards, cd in "jasmine_AWS" folder in this repo.
+To create cluster environment go to [Kops](https://github.com/kubernetes/kops)

+Then follow the steps in this [tutorial](https://github.com/kubernetes/kops/blob/master/docs/aws.md)

+Afterwards, cd in "jasmine_AWS" folder in this repo.

-Run `./jasmine_cluster.sh --public-key YOUR_PUBLIC_KEY`
+Run `./jasmine_cluster.sh --public-key YOUR_PUBLIC_KEY`.

-Then follow instruction to be aware that cluster is ready
+Then follow instruction to be aware that cluster is ready.

+When Kops cluster is ready, run `./jasmine_deploy.sh`.